At which campus can I study this program?

 What is Engineering Leadership Development?

 The Engineering Leadership Development (ELD) program focuses on providing a challenging, relevant, and dynamic world-class program that further engages students in their education while preparing them for leadership roles in a technical work environment.
-Courses in engineering leadership and development provide you with the understanding of individual, team, and organizational leadership; global competencies and multicultural awareness; and innovation and management.
-Skill sets of effective leaders are practiced in local and virtual international teams aimed at designing and building solutions for developing nations.
+Courses in engineering leadership provide you with the understanding of individual, team, and organizational leadership; business acumen, global competencies and multicultural awareness; and innovation and management.
+Skill sets of effective leaders are practiced in local and virtual international teams aimed at designing and building practical solutions.

 You Might Like This Program If...

-- You are interested in developing your leadership potential.
+- You are interested in developing your leadership potential and business acumen.

 - You would like to increase your multicultural awareness and global competencies.